CVEasy AI Documentation

 License activation fails

-License keys follow the format BTA-XXXX-XXXX-XXXX-XXXX.
+License keys follow the format CVEAI-PRO-XXXX-XXXX-XXXX.
 Ensure you're entering the key exactly as provided (case-sensitive).
 If your machine was recently reimaged or the hardware changed, contact sales@cveasyai.com for a key reset.

 App crashes on macOS Sequoia